Series 7: The Contenders: Plot

 Dawn tracks Connie to her home but goes into labor.
 Connie reluctantly assists her delivery, and Dawn is transported to a local hospital to deliver.
-She names the baby, a girl, "Jeffrey", but she is taken from her shortly after birth because of game rules.
+She names the baby, a girl, Jeffrey, but she is taken from her shortly after birth because of game rules.
 Contender Jeffrey, despondent when Dawn does not return to kill him as promised, is also in the hospital, following a suicide attempt.
 Connie attempts another lethal injection, but Jeffrey, who now wants to live, shoots and kills her.
 Dawn races to Jeffrey's room, where they realize they are the final two Contenders.
 They agree to meet at a neutral location for a final showdown.
 There, they profess their love for each other and turn against the camera crews following them.

 The series finale traces Dawn and Jeffrey through surveillance footage and viewer tips to a movie theater.
 There, using confiscated cameras from the TV crew, they record themselves taking the theater patrons hostage and demanding the return of Dawn's baby.
 At this point, the narrator advises the show's audience that all remaining footage was lost due to a technical error and that the events have been reconstructed as a "dramatic re-enactment."
 Actors playing Dawn and Jeffrey are shown with an official of the Contenders program.
-"Jeffrey" agrees again to let "Dawn" kill him, but, before she can, "Doria" appears and kills "Dawn", saying she still loves Jeffrey.
-A distraught "Jeffrey" then shoots himself.
+Jeffrey agreed again to let Dawn kill him, but, before she could, Doria appeared and killed Dawn, saying she still loves Jeffrey.
+A distraught Jeffrey then shot himself.
 The film closes with a "promo" for the upcoming Series 8, which shows Doria in prison, denying that she killed anyone, and reveals that Jeffrey has survived and is now the reigning champion.